 This page focuses on pregnancy when you already had diabetes before getting pregnant.
 There is also a condition called gestational diabetes, which is when you develop diabetes during a pregnancy.
 Read about diabetes that develops during pregnancy.

 - Pre-existing diabetes means you have diabetes before you get pregnant.
 This is different from gestational diabetes which is a kind of diabetes that some women get during pregnancy.

 - Women who have diabetes before pregnancy are at increased risk of pregnancy complications.

-- The higher the blood glucose level, the higher the risk of complications.
+- The higher your blood glucose level, the higher the risk of complications.

-- Having good control of the blood glucose levels before pregnancy is the best way to decrease the risk of these complications.
+- Having good control of your blood glucose levels before pregnancy is the best way to decrease the risk of these complications.

 - Most women with diabetes before pregnancy will have a safe pregnancy and a healthy baby but will need extra care.

-Diabetes can cause problems in pregnancy for both mum and baby.
+Diabetes can cause problems in pregnancy for both you and your baby.